 Original BBQ Sauce

-If you're looking for a finger stickin' sauce for dippin' or something to add a bit of smokey goodness when cooking indoors, we hope you've found our guide and ranking of the many different types and styles of sauces handy.
-We'll see you at the cook out!
+Whether you're looking for a finger-lickin' sauce for dipping or something to add a bit of smoky goodness when cooking indoors — we hope you've found our guide and ranking of the many different types and styles of sauces handy.
+We'll see you at the cookout!

 Author: Lewis Clark